matthagy/rtchemstats/README.md

 of magnitude less disk space.
 In practice 100GB trajectory files have been replaced by 50MB state files.

-This librariy is based around StatComputers which extract the necesary information from a sequence of simulation configurations to compute a specific distribution function.
-StatComputers are memory efficient in that they extract the minimimal information from each configuration.
+This library is based around StatComputers which extract the necessary information from a sequence of simulation configurations to compute a specific distribution function.
+StatComputers are memory efficient in that they extract the minimal information from each configuration.
-The internal analysis code is implemented in Cython for efficency.
+The internal analysis code is implemented in Cython for efficiency.
 StatComputers are also restartable, in that they can be pickled to disk as part of a simulation restart file.

-StatComputers are implemented for the following distribution functions
+StatComputers are implemented for the following distribution functions:
  * Isotropic pair correlation function (i.e. h(r) = g(r) - 1)
  * 2-Dimensional pair correlation function
- * 2-Dimensional orienation correlation function
+ * 2-Dimensional orientation correlation function
  * Bond angle about a common atom distribution
- * Mean squared displacment function
+ * Mean squared displacement function
  * Velocity autocorrelation function
  * Reversible bond duration distribution